ga-curriculum/itb-installfest-early-2025/ubuntu/README.md

 At its core, GitHub (commonly abbreviated as GH) is a service for hosting Git repositories (which we'll talk about soon) in the cloud, but it also enables developers to collaborate on projects much more effectively.
 It might help to think of it as a social media platform for you and more than 100 million developers worldwide.

 If you don't have an account there, create one now.
-Visit **[`https://github.com`](https://github.com)** and sign up.
+Visit [`https://github.com`](https://github.com) and sign up.
 While there are paid account tiers, GitHub offers a very generous free tier that offers more than you need for the course.

-## GitHub Enterprise (GHE)

-In addition to using GitHub, you'll use General Assembly's private GitHub Enterprise instance (commonly abbreviated as GHE) throughout the course.
-If you think of GitHub as a social media platform for developers worldwide, you can think of GitHub Enterprise as a social media platform just for developers at General Assembly.

-You can sign up for an account here: **[http://git-invite.generalassemb.ly/]( http://git-invite.generalassemb.ly/)**

-You may use the same username for both GH & GHE accounts; however, it’s recommended that you distinguish between the two by appending **-ga** to your GH username, for example: **YourGitHubUsername-ga**

-### What's the difference between GH and GHE?
-Why does this matter?

-While they are very similar, these are two separate and distinct entities that are fully split and unaware of one another's existence.

-You'll make all of your public contributions on GitHub, while your course materials, templates, labs, and more will come from GitHub Enterprise to protect General Assembly intellectual property.

 ## Git